My Cart (0 pieces)

 What is a JPEG file?

-A JPEG file, also known as a "Joint Photographic Experts Group" file, is a type of image file format that uses lossy compression to reduce file size without significantly affecting image quality.
+A JPEG file, also known as a “Joint Photographic Experts Group” file, is a type of image file format that uses lossy compression to reduce file size without significantly affecting image quality.
+A typical JPEG image has a compression ratio of 10:1 and should have almost zero perceptible difference in quality, depending on the original image's content and file type.
 It is commonly used for photographs and other images on the internet, as well as in digital cameras and other devices.
-JPEG files are recognized by the file extension ".jpg" or ".jpeg".
-They are generally smaller than other image file formats, such as TIFF or PNG, making them more suitable for web pages and email attachments.
-Learn more about JPEG.
+JPEG images are recognized by the file extension “.jpg” or “.jpeg”.
+They are generally smaller than other image formats, such as TIFF or PNG, making them more suitable for web pages and email attachments.

 What is a PNG file?

-A PNG (Portable Network Graphics) file is an image file that uses lossless data compression to reduce file size while maintaining high image quality.
-It often uses for graphics and icons on the web and supports transparent backgrounds.
-PNG files can also handle a more comprehensive range of colors than GIFs.
+A PNG stands for Portable Network Graphics file is an image file that uses lossless data compression to reduce file size while maintaining high image quality.
+As a lossless file format, it retains all image data and quality through multiple save operations.
+It is often used for graphics and icons on the web and supports a transparent background.
+PNG files can also handle a more comprehensive range of colors than GIF format.
 They are commonly used to store graphics and icons with transparent backgrounds.
-Most web browsers and image-editing software support them.
-Learn more about PNG.
+Most web browsers and image editing software support them.

 What is the difference between JPEG and PNG files?